What can be shaken

 “This phrase, Yet once more, signifies the removing of those things that are shaken... that those things which are not shaken may remain.”

 We meet our upheavals as emergencies — something has gone wrong, and the first instinct is to stop the shaking and get back to how it was.
 But what if the shaking is not the disaster?
-What if it is the mercy — the only way the temporary things could be sifted out from the permanent ones, in a life or in a church that had quietly let the two blur together?
+What if it is the mercy — the only way the temporary things could be sifted out from the permanent ones, in a soul, or across the whole Church, that had quietly let the two blur together?

 God shakes what He loves.
 He lets the false floor give way precisely because He means to leave you standing on the real one.

-So when the ground moves under you — your certainties, your plans, your church as you have always known it — the truest question is not how do I make this stop, but what is being revealed here that cannot be shaken?
-Everything that survives the shaking, you may keep forever.
+So when the ground moves under you — your certainties, your plans, the very faith you were raised on — the truest question is not how do I make this stop, but what is being revealed here that cannot be shaken?
+Everything that survives the shaking of your soul, you get to keep forever.